 As explained in note 15.1, the Company acquired its investment in IC Cesme, a joint venture in 2011.
 IC Cesme owns a marina in Turkey.
 Between 2012 and 2013, IC Cesme established itself as a fully operational marina.
-In view of the investment held in this marina, the directors have evaluated whether the recoverable amount of the investment in IC Cesme exceeded the recoverable amount by reference to its value in use ("VIU").
+In view of its geo-political status, the directors have evaluated whether the recoverable amount (by reference to its fair value (2015: by reference to its "Value-in-Use") of the investment in IC Cesme exceeds the carrying amount.
+As the external valuers, CBRE Limited are appointed throughout the CNMIL Group to value the properties held, the directors have considered it opportune, in determining the recoverable amount of the marina held by IC Cesme, to rely on such an external valuation.
+The fair value of the property has been arrived at by reference to its trading potential and is subject to a 25 year Build-Operate-Transfer contract expiring on 22 April 2034.